 These callous hearts of ours must be changed!
 We must beg God to kindle godly anger in our hearts.
-For in a world wrought with racism, violence, human-trafficking, corruption, crooked justice systems, oppression, exploitation, and abuse, it is the heat of angry love that will enflame our resolve to keep contending for justice.
+For in a world wrought with racism, violence, corruption, crooked justice systems, oppression, exploitation, and abuse, it is the heat of angry love that will enflame our resolve to keep contending for justice.

 But while we engage, we must look to the death and resurrection of Jesus Christ as our ultimate hope.
 For in the darkest hours of history—when it seemed like evil had triumphed—it was Christ’s suffering that won redemption and vanquished evil.
 The cross brings hope to the mistreated, for while evil plagues the earth, Christ’s victory ensures that justice will prevail.
 And the cross brings hope to the guilty, for God’s mercy is great enough to cover even the most heinous sins.